Getting Past The Fault Lines – Relationships are 100:100 Partnership, Not 50:50

 I could go on but I hope you get the idea.

-They are both contributing to the success (or lackthereof) of the relationship.
+Relationships are co-created and 100:100.
+Each party contributes to the success (or ‘failure’) of a relationship.

-You could spend from here to eternity trying to work out the fault lines.
+You could spend from here to eternity trying to work out the fault lines, but all that does is stop you from taking responsibility for you.

 I get it.
-Mr Unavailables and assclowns, for example, are a pain in the bum and they do more than enough things to warrant being hugely annoyed or even devastated by them.
-But if you stay and put up with it, no matter how long it was for, it is time to be accountable for your part because you’re putting all of the focus on him, which renders you helpless.
-Put it back on you and empower yourself by recognising where you may believe, accommodate/whatever too much and doing something about it.
+Unavailable people and assclowns, for example, do more than enough things to warrant being hugely annoyed or even devastated by them.
+But if you stay and put up with it, no matter how long it was for, it is time to be accountable for your part because you’re putting all of the focus on them, which renders you helpless.
+Put it back on you and empower yourself by recognising where you may believe, accommodate/whatever too much and do something about it.

-When someone lies to you and you buy into the lie, your part in things is denial.
-That doesn’t mean they’re any less responsible for the lies they told, but you learn that you need to be more real with yourself and not engage in denial.
+When someone lies to you and you buy into the lie, your ‘part’ in things is denial.
+That doesn’t mean they’re any less responsible for the lies they told, but you learn that you need to be more real with yourself.
+You stop lying to and deceiving you.

 Another example: When someone repeatedly does stuff that is disrespectful, your part in things is not having enough boundaries.
-Again, that doesn’t make them any less responsible, but you learn to respect yourself and to create consequences when your boundaries are crossed rather than letting them run the red light.
+Again, that doesn’t make them any less responsible, but you learn to respect yourself.
+You create consequences when people cross your boundaries rather than letting them continue running the red light.

-The most beneficial thing about recognising that relationships are 100:100 partnerships and having an honest conversation with yourself and being authentic is this: If you are being your authentic self living congruent with your values, you will recognise when someone else is not and you will be not be comfortable living in an inauthentic relationship that does not recognise your values.
+When you recognise that relationships are 100:100 partnerships, have an honest conversation with yourself and strive to be more authentic, it makes your relationships so much better and so much easier.
+If you’re being your authentic self living congruent with your values, you will recognise when someone else isn’t.
+You will be not be comfortable living in an inauthentic relationship that doesn’t recognise and honour your values.
 You’ll address the concerns and/or opt out.

 Your thoughts?